 Upper District (Upper Buffalo Wilderness to Carver)

 The upper or western end of the park includes 5 campgrounds.
-Fees for sites in these developed campgrounds are $12.00 per site with 6 people permitted on each site.
+Fees for sites in these developed campgrounds are $12.00 per site per night with 6 people permitted on each site.

-Steel Creek Campground is about 1 1/2 miles east of Ponca Arkansas on Highway 74.
+Steel Creek Campground is about 3 miles east of Ponca Arkansas off of Highway 74.
 The tent campground has 26 campsites and the horse campground has 14 sites.
 Campgrounds open year round.
 The vault toilet in the tent campground will be open but with very limited servicing.
 No water and no trash pick up provided Nov.
-15, 2013 - March 15, 2014.
+15, 2013 - March 14, 2014.
+No RVs allowed.

-Kyles Landing campground is about 1/2 way between Ponca and Jasper Arkansas along Highway 74.
+Kyles Landing campground is about half way between Ponca and Jasper Arkansas off of Highway 74.
 The entrance road into Kyles is gravel, very rough and high clearance vehicle is recommended.
 Campground closed Nov.
-15, 2013 - March 15, 2014.
+15, 2013 - March 14, 2014.
+No RVs allowed

 Erbie Campground is reached off of Highway 7 north of Jasper Arkansas.
-The road is 7 miles of graded gravel.
-At this time, the horse camp is open but the regular campground is closed.
+The road is 5.5 miles of graded gravel.
+At this time, the Erbie Campground is closed, but river access is open.
+Erbie Horse Camp, located 1.5 miles away,remains open to those with horses.

 Ozark Campground is located 3 miles down a graded gravel road off of Highway 7 north of Jasper, Arkansas.
 Campground closed Nov.
-15, 2013 - March 15, 2014.
+15, 2013 - March 14, 2014.
+Campground has 30 campsites, each with a picnic table, fire ring and lantern hook.
+Restrooms have flush toilets.
+RV's allowed but the campground has no hookups and no dumpstation.

 Middle District (Mt.
 Hersey to South Maumee)

 Primitive camping at Mt.
-Hersey is available from March 15-Sept.
+Hersey is available from March 14-Sept.
 15, 2014.
 No services and no trash cans provided.

-Grinders Ferry, Shine Eye, Gilbert, gravel bars are open for camping and vault toilets will be open from March 15- Sept.
+Grinders Ferry, Shine Eye, and Gilbert gravel bars are open for camping and vault toilets will be open from March 14- Sept.
 15, 2014.
 No trash services will be provided.

 No fees are charged for any camping area in the Middle District except Tyler Bend.
 "Give Us a Hand" and pack out what you pack in.